interstitialRedirectModalTitle

 BETTER TOGETHER We work with landowners, ranchers and farmers across the Lone Star State to get conservation done. © Carlton Ward Jr.

-With more than 129 million acres of agricultural land, Texas is home to the greatest number of farms and ranches in the nation.
+With more than 125 million acres of agricultural land, Texas is home to the greatest number of farms and ranches in the nation.
 In the Lone Star State, agriculture production accounts for more than 60% of all freshwater consumed.
 However, as Texas loses farmland faster than any other state, we’re also facing growing issues related to water scarcity.
 Effects of climate change are mounting—from more severe periods of drought to more frequent flooding—and Texans are feeling its impacts.
 In many cases, working lands are becoming less productive and more expensive to maintain, while the quantity and quality of our water supplies are diminishing.
 Alongside agricultural producers and landowners, we’re identifying and implementing solutions to combat some of today’s biggest—and most urgent—environmental challenges.

-Lone Star Agriculture
+Lone Star Working Lands

-• Three water droplets.
+• Three water droplets

 Farmers and ranchers are vital to our way of life and heritage in Texas.
 The state relies on the multibillion-dollar agriculture industry not only for economic success, but also for the conservation of our iconic landscapes and watersheds by preventing development—but the two are not mutually exclusive.
 Agriculture and conservation don’t have to be pitted against one another.
 In Texas, we can protect working lands and water by collaborating with landowners, decision-makers and partners on management strategies that benefit people and nature alike.